Imparja Television: History

+In 2005, Imparja National News was cancelled in anticipation of the network's license area being merged with that of Darwin.
+Regulations imposed by the Australian Communications and Media Authority relating to minimum levels of local news coverage led to the bulletin's revival in February 2006 with Ryan Liddle.

+Two years later, the bulletin was cancelled again and replaced by short one-minute updates broadcast throughout the day.
+A short-lived weekly current affairs program, Footprints, was also introduced.

-Imparja does not currently produce its own evening regional news bulletin.
-In 2008, Imparja replaced Imparja National News – a 30-minute, weeknightly program combining local and national/international news – with local news updates, plus a 30-minute local news magazine program, Footprints (which later ceased production in 2009).
+In 2008, Imparja replaced Imparja National News – a 30-minute, weeknight program combining local and national/international news – with local news updates, plus a 30-minute local news magazine program, Footprints (which later ceased production in 2009).
 The news updates were presented by Emma Groves from 2014 until July 2016.
-This brings Imparja's daily news service roughly into line with its competitor in the Remote Eastern and Central Australia licence area, Southern Cross Central (QQQ).

-The 6:00 pm (AEST) time slot is filled by a simulcast of Nine News Queensland.
-Imparja cites its geographic distribution, with a majority of the remote licence area's viewers now located in Queensland, as a "key factor" in selecting the Queensland bulletin.
 In 2009 Imparja began airing the Darwin edition of Nine News live at 6:30 pm (AEST) on weekdays, immediately following the Brisbane edition, in place of A Current Affair – thereby restoring a Northern Territory-based bulletin to the station.
+Following the expansion of Nine News to one hour, which caused the two bulletins to overlap, the Darwin edition (as of 2024) instead airs live on Imparja's feed of 9Gem.